contentful/slash-developers/docs/tutorials/general/scheduling-posts.md

 </div>
 ~~~

-Use `middleman contentful` to import Entries and `middleman server` to start the application.
+Use `middleman contentful` to import entries and `middleman server` to start the application.

 ## Scheduling visibility with time fields and query parameters